ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Experimental Results and Analysis

 \subsection{ProtocolRouterBench: Protocol Selection Evaluation}

-ProtocolRouterBench isolates the protocol-selection problem in \metaprot{}: given a scenario graph with module specifications and cross-protocol linking rules (Fig.~\ref{fig:protocol-router}), the selector must produce a structured plan with exactly one protocol per module that satisfies all constraints.
-The suite spans 60 scenarios (180 modules) organized into five difficulty levels (L1--L5) that progressively increase ambiguity, constraint overlap, and inter-module coupling.
-We evaluate using scenario accuracy (exact plan match), module accuracy (per-node correctness), and macro-F1 to surface systematic confusions (e.g., A2A$\leftrightarrow$ACP) and the robustness of rare classes (e.g., ANP, Agora).
-We further contrast a spec-only selector against a performance-aware variant that augments the same specifications with scenario-agnostic performance priors for principled tie-breaking.
+ProtocolRouterBench isolates the protocol-selection problem in \metaprot{}: given a scenario graph with module specifications and cross-protocol linking rules (Fig.~\ref{fig:protocol-router}), the router must produce a structured plan with exactly one protocol per module that satisfies all constraints.
+The suite spans 60 scenarios (180 modules) organized into five difficulty levels (L1--L5), and we evaluate selections using scenario accuracy (exact plan match), module accuracy, and macro-F1 to surface systematic confusions (e.g., A2A$\leftrightarrow$ACP) and robustness for rarer protocols (ANP, Agora).
+We compare a \emph{spec-only} router that uses protocol specifications only against a \emph{spec+perf} variant that additionally uses scenario-agnostic performance priors for tie-breaking.